-If this option is selected, the past due column does not appear on the Cash Hide Past Due Column column appears on the form.
+If this option is selected, the past due column does not appear on the Cash Forecast Analysis form.
+If this option is not selected, a separate past due column appears on the form.

-Forecast Analysis form.
-If this option is not selected, a separate past due amounts.
+Day, Week, and Period

-Day, Week, and Period Specify the segment or interval of time during which to view cash forecast
+Specify the segment or interval of time during which to view cash forecast amounts.

-Error Message: G/L Cash Type Rule Not Found for [Account]
+28.2.6.1 Error Message: G/L Cash Type Rule Not Found for [Account]

-If a bank account is not assigned to an active GL cash type rule and you refresh the F09522 table, you will receive the warning message on the Cash Forecast Analysis form: G/L Cash Type Rule Not Found for [Account].
-The net operating carryover amount for that cash type will not include the bank account, and subsequent opening balances on the Cash Forecast Analysis form will be incorrect.
+If a bank account is not assigned to an active GL cash type rule and you refresh the F09522 table, you receive the warning message on the Cash Forecast Analysis form: G/L Cash Type Rule Not Found for [Account].
+The net operating carryover amount for that cash type does not include the bank account, and subsequent opening balances on the Cash Forecast Analysis form will be incorrect.

 To correct the problem, use the Cash Type Rules Setup program and either add the bank account to the account range for an existing GL cash type rule or set up a new GL cash type rule for the bank account.
 Then rerun the Refresh Cash Forecast Data program.
 Access the Cash Forecast Analysis form again.
-The net operating carryover amount will include the bank account, and subsequent opening balances will be correct.
+The net operating carryover amount includes the bank account, and subsequent opening balances will be correct.

-Purging Forecast Data
+28.3 Purging Forecast Data